tori0359/docker-pmis-app/README.md

 Locate the following files inside the folder created:

-- `docker-compose.yml`
-- `.env` *(default values)*
+- `.env`

-Before starting the application we need to set the environment, you can choose between two methods:
+Before starting the application we need to set the environment and you can choose between two methods:

 - Change the settings using the file `.env`, they will be used for this application `only`.
-- Use Environment Variables, set these variables at the end of the file `.bashrc`, located inside the user home folder:
+- Use user environment, set these variables at the end of the file `.bashrc`, located inside the user home folder:

     export EDMS_PATH=/edms
     export LOG_PATH=/var/log/pmis